Pyro-Warrior-1884/fincheck-next/README.md

 ---

+## Project Type

+This is a **research-driven, project-based system** developed to study the performance trade-offs of optimized CNN models and to evaluate OCR-based numeric verification pipelines in realistic deployment conditions.

+The repository intentionally includes:
+- Detailed methodology
+- Full reproducibility instructions
+- Production-style deployment considerations
+---

 ## Problem Statement

 Handwritten numeric input is widely used in financial, banking, and identity verification systems.
 However, such input introduces two major challenges: